smherwig/phoenix-memserver/README.md

 - **sm-vericrypt-basic** uses an enclaved server to keep the canonical memory files in an in-enclave red-black tree.
-- **sm-vericrypt** implements a memory file as two untrusted hosts files: a mandatory lock file, and an optional segment file.
+- **sm-vericrypt** implements a memory file as two untrusted host files: a mandatory lock file, and an optional segment file.
 The segment file is encrypted with AES-256-GCM, and the smc-vericrypt server maintains an in-enclave, shadowed version of the lockfile.